 What is the Crick in your neck?

-A crick in the neck is the layman’s term for neck discomfort or pain.
-It’s typically used to describe a number of cervical and thoracic spine problems and is often interchangeable with “neck pain” or “neck stiffness”.
+A crick in the neck is the layman’s term for discomfort or pain.
+It’s typically used to describe a number of cervical and thoracic spine problems and is often interchangeable with “neck pain” or “stiffness”.

 A stiff neck develops over time due to poor posture.
 This causes some muscles to weaken and some others to tighten up.
-This muscular imbalance cause the joints to be restricted and so the motion is no longer smooth.
+This muscular imbalance cause joint restrictions and so motion is no longer smooth.
 At times, when you try to move your head from side to side, you might feel that the joint “catches” or the are muscles pulling.
 This is what people refer to as a “crick” or a “kink” in the neck.
 A crick in the neck causes instant pain that is usually described as sharp, stabbing pain.
 When this happens, as a protective mechanism, the surrounding muscles go into spasm and make you not want to move your neck.
 This leads to a period of discomfort, pain, even headaches and migraines.

 How to get rid of a crick in your neck?